 Cairns – average temperatures

-In the tropical region of Australia (in the north of the country), the dry season from May to October is pleasant and warm.
-During the rainy season from December to March, there are hot days with daily storms.
+Located in the tropical region of Australia, Cairns has only two seasons.
+The dry season extends from May to October.
+This period is pleasant and warm.
+The wet season, from December to March, includes hot days and daily thunderstorms.

 Alice Springs – average temperatures